sergeynordicresults/sergeynordicresults.github.io/posts/universe.md

 > Michio Kaku: in 2060 wee will have a device that will be making a good from atoms in the air.
 So, relax, everything will be fine

 > Art of learning: don't fear to invest into failure.
 Don't hide your true emotions, instead use them (e.g. if music doesn't allow you to learn, don't close a window, try to use it's rithm)

+> I am a citizen of a universe, not a country